Autodesk-Forge/learn.forge.viewmodels/README.md

     git clone https://github.com/autodesk-forge/forge.learning.viewmodels.php

-To run it, install the required packages, set the enviroment variables with your client ID & secret and finally start it.
+To run it, install the required packages, set the enviroment variables with your client ID & secret and finally start the server from MAMP.

+For Apach:

+For Nginx: add the following co

+if (!-e $request_filename) {
+   rewrite  ^(.*)$  /index.php?s=$1  last;
+   break;
+}

 Via command line, navigate to the folder where this repository was cloned and use the following:

 Mac OSX/Linux (Terminal)